OliPi-Project/olipi-moode/README.md

     - Fix for add/remove to Favorites playlist
     - Fix for save to new playlist & cover creation
     - Modification of the installation script:
       - Script restart after cloning to pick up & re-run with install script updated
+      - File merge for .ini (if necessary) should now work correctly
       - Now can skip/install/update venv
       - Now can back, skip, cancel screen config
       - Stop olipi-ui-playing service & free memory before runing pip
     - Some improvements to the YT stream
-    - Remove stream quality menu/choice now use bestaudio and ABR 160k
+    - Remove stream quality menu/choice, now use bestaudio and ABR 160k
+    - README and TROUBLESHOOTING update
     - And other odds and ends...

     Still lots of things to perform/correct before going to V1...